stanford-rc/www.sherlock.stanford.edu/src/docs/advanced-topics/job-management.md

 `MaxSubmitJobsPerUser` means the per-user limit has been reached;
 `MaxSubmitJobsPerAccount` means the limit for your group (Slurm account) has been reached, regardless of how many jobs you personally have in queue.

-!!! tip "Checking current limits"

-    Run `sh_part` to see the current submission limits for each partition.

 ### Wall-time limits